zdenham/next-static-utils/README.md

 For every dynamic route, next static utils generates a fallback page which is served for dynamic routes, this also satisfies next.js's requirement to generate static params when using the `output: export` option.

-Instead of using `useParams` which is not supported in SSG mode, the params are parsed with a helper hook `useDynamicParams`
+Instead of using `useParams` which is not supported in SSG mode, the params are provided with a new hook `useDynamicParams`

 The CLI also generates a cloudfront function to properly handle re-routing at an edge function level in AWS.